charlesagyemang/android_with_devless_backend/README.md

 Sign up with devless and choose the onclick install and go through the process and get your devless backend runnin on heroku or on your local.
 I did mine on heroku.

 ### Step Two
-Click on the app section in your dashboard and edit the details most importantly cope your token and save it somewhere we will come back to it
+Click on the app section in your dashboard and edit the details most importantly copy your token and save it somewhere we will come back to it

 ### Step Three